CMU-cabot/cabot/motor_controller/odriver/Readme.md

 odrv0.axis0.controller.config.vel_integrator_gain = xx(your value)
 ```

   - Set the velocity to 50% and 100% of the max velocity that might be used in your system, and go back to step 3 and play with the two gain value.
-(You can try 25% and 75% or more different velocity as well to evaluate the overall performance.)
+(You can try 25% and 75% or more different velocities as well to evaluate the overall performance.)

   - Try to increase vel_integrator_gain by 50% or even more to have a more stiff torque control.